earlman/lee-law-offices/content/practice-areas/harrassment.md

 ---

 Harassment can be verbal or physical.
-Your harasser can be your co-worker and supervisor, or even a non-employee like a customer or contractor.
+Your harasser can be your co-worker, supervisor, or even a non-employee like a customer or contractor.
 If you have ever experienced any of the following, you are being harassed:

 * “Mexicans are rapists.”
-* “Blacks are lazy.”
+* “Black people are lazy.”
 * “Why do you keep getting pregnant?
 Control yourself.”
 * “Go back to your country.”
 * “Open your slanted eyes.”
 * “You’re too old to get this job done.”
 * “I can’t understand your accent.”